7 ways to revamp your garden this bank holiday

 Image: Walls and Floors

-Over time patios can get very dirty and stray far from their original colour.
-To clean a patio area, all you need is a mix of vinegar and water.
-Once you have your mix, you simply apply it to the patio with a brush and sweep away any dirt or debris.
-Once this has been done, you can wash the leftover mix away with a garden hose to create a newly clean patio.
+Over time, patios can get very dirty and stray far from their original colour.
+But rather than purchasing expensive and chemical-laden products, you’ll find a quality cleaning product in your household cupboards.
+To clean a patio area on a budget, all you need is a mix of vinegar and water.
+Once you have your mix, simply apply it to the patio with a brush and sweep away any dirt or debris.
+Finally, wash the leftover mix away with a garden hose to create a newly clean patio.

 7. Repaint outside walls and fences